Efficient Absentee/Mail Ballot Processing

 Recommended citation:

 Movement Advancement Project.
 “Efficient Absentee/Mail Ballot Processing.” https://www.mapresearch.org/democracy-maps/mail_ballot_processing.
-Accessed [date of access].
+Accessed March 19, 2026.